Cra1gTucker/block-contained/README_en.md

 # Block Contained

-Please note that this document is not 100% translation of the Chinese document.
+Please note that this document is not an exact translation of the Chinese document.

 ## What is it?
 Block Contained is an **Add-on** (Extension, Plugin or whatever name you prefer...) for Firefox.